Tashkurgan Tajik Autonomous County

 Tashkurgan Tajik Autonomous County (officially spelled Taxkorgan) is an autonomous county of Kashgar Prefecture, in western Xinjiang, China.
 The county seat is Tashkurgan.
-The county is the only Tajik (Pamiri) autonomous county in China.
+The county is the only Pamiri in China autonomous county in China.

 History

 During the Han dynasty, the town of Tashkurgan was known as Puli (蒲犁 (Púlí)); during the Tang dynasty, it was a protectorate of the Sassanids, during the Yuan dynasty it was part of the Chaghatai empire.
 It was part of China during the Qing dynasty.

 Many centuries later, Tashkurgan became the capital of the Sarikol kingdom (色勒库尔), a kingdom of the Pamir Mountains, and later of Qiepantuo (朅盘陀) under the Persian Empire.
 At the northeast corner of the town is a huge fortress known as the Princess Castle dating from the Yuan dynasty (1279–1368 CE) and the subject of many colourful local legends.
 A ruined fire temple is near the fortress.

 The region came under Chinese rule from Qing dynasty, to the Republic of China and later on to the People's Republic of China.

 On September 17, 1954, Tashkurgan was made an autonomous region (自治区).
 In February 1955, it was made an autonomous county (自治县).

 In 1955, Bulungkol was transferred to Akto County from Tashkurgan County.

 In August 2013, the Chinese Academy of Social Sciences announced that they excavated a cluster of Zoroastrian tombs in Tashkurgan.

 In May 2017, the county was hit with a magnitude 5.5 earthquake that killed eight and injured 29.